 “Enormously rapid change” over the summer

 Over the summer months, however, this situation experienced an “extremely rapid change” towards an uncertain future.
 “Incoming orders are currently weak.
 Customers are apparently reducing their inventories, also to ensure their liquidity,” said Bischof.
 This is happening at a time when demand is falling at the same time.
 It is not yet possible to say how much of this decline is due to the normalization of the high inventory level and how much to the cooling off of the market.
 “By the end of 2022, the inventory effect should wear off.
-Then we will get more clarity about the situation on the market,” says Bischof.
+Then we will get more clarity regarding the situation on the market,” says Bischof.

-Production volume could drop by five percent
+Production volume might drop by five percent

-In any case, Hydro Nenzing is counting on the fact that the quantity of extruded profiles produced could fall by around five percent to around 42,000 tons this year.
+In any case, Hydro Nenzing is counting on the fact that the quantity of extruded profiles produced might fall by around five percent to around 42,000 tons this year.
 In the previous year, the company had a turnover of 230 million euros.
 Due to the influence of the aluminum price on the business volume, however, this key figure is only of limited significance.

 First layers already painted in September